 You may also want to edit LIB_OPT to use -Os to optimize for size.

-Now build as normal with make check.
-Confirm the binary is compiled for both architectures with:
+Now build as normal with make.
+Confirm the binaries are compiled for both architectures with:

-$ xcrun -sdk iphoneos lipo -info check Architectures in the fat file: check are: armv7 armv7s
+$ xcrun -sdk iphoneos lipo -info botan Architectures in the fat file: botan are: armv7 armv7s

 Now sign the test application with: